MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 2022/03/18:💫 Finished this lecture
 ### Lecture 7 <br>

+2022/09/26

+0000<->1500

+- elimination will not change null space, it will change column space
+- 0700 mins, rank of A
+- pivot columns and free columns
+- free is you can assign anything to the columns
+- set pivot column to be 1 0
+- x is derived at the end of the section

 2022/03/20:💫 Finished this lecture
 ### Lecture 8 <br>
 2022/03/21:💫 Finished this lecture, and some take away, in the last few minutes, rank tell you everything about number of solutions, if you forgot, watch it again